-GST is the biggest economic reform in India.
+Advantages and Disadvantages of GST: GST is the biggest economic reform in India, GST full form is Goods and Service Tax.
 So, what is the impact of GST on Indian economy and what are the Major Advantages and Disadvantages of GST for businesses and individual taxpayers?.

 The government of India has implemented long much awaited GST bill on July 1st, 2017.
 Goods and Service Tax is a long-awaited tax reform in India, it was first proposed by an empowered committee which was led by Asim Dasgupta in the period of Atal Bihari Vajpayee government in the year 2000.
 He was then Finance Minister of West Bengal.
 Here we discuss the major advantages and disadvantages of GST bill and what is the impact of GST on Indian economy, businesses and on individual taxpayers.

-- Also read: Modi Government announced new Smart cities.
+- Also read: Indian GST (Goods and Service Tax) Vs Other Countries and GST Slabs and Modi Government announced new Smart cities.

 - France was the first ever country to introduce the GST in 1954.